UTEP-CS-1/website/staging_labs/clab3/spec.md

 Check your implementation by adding print statements to test your `Main` code in `Tester.java`.
 Clearly label with comments this section of the `Tester.java` file as tests for `Main`; make sure all methods you wrote are exercised by these tests.
 These tests will be manually reviewed and graded.

 {: .tip }
 In your terminal, run `javac *.java` to compile all the Java files at once, and then run `java Tester` to execute the program starting from the `main()` method in `Tester.java`.
-Once you have tested it throughly locally, submit to Gradescope and verify that all "3 - Main" test cases pass.
+Once you have tested it throughly locally, submit to Gradescope and verify that all "3 - Main" test cases pass (on the "Comprehensive Lab 3 CHECK-IN" assignment submission).
 If the autograder crashes, it is likely due to the method signatures described above not being defined correctly.

 ## FAQ